dgoffredo/chan/README.md

 More
 ----
 ### Proposed Header File
-Here is a more techincal description of the capbilities I'd like this library to offer.
+Here is a more technical description of the capabilities I'd like this library to offer.
 ```C++
 namespace chan {